sp-tarkov/server/FEATURES.md

 ## Hideout

-The hideout has the following features implemented.
+The hideout has the following features implemented:

 - Areas
 	- Air Filter